McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   showVisitedLinks = false
   # Disable search function.
 It will hide search bar
   disableSearch = false
-  # Javadcript and CSS cache are automatically busted when new version of site is generated.
+  # Javascript and CSS cache are automatically busted when new version of site is generated.
   # Set this to true to disable this behavior (some proxies don't handle well this optimization)
   disableAssetsBusting = false
   # Set this to true to disable copy-to-clipboard button for inline code.